-Roanoke, VA – The Junior League of Roanoke Valley (JLRV) announces $52,000 was awarded this year through the JLRV community grants.
+Roanoke, VA – The Junior League of Roanoke Valley (JLRV) announces $55,000 in funding was awarded this year through the JLRV community grants.
 The JLRV’s community focus is addressing poverty by connecting the community to existing resources and removing barriers to healthcare and food.
 The goal is to collaborate and build partnerships within the Roanoke Valley, connecting people to the resources they need.

 Annually, the JLRV awards three grants to qualifying 501(c)(3) organizations: Care That Counts, Community Focus Grant, and the Apel Family Grant.
-We are fully funding requests from five organizations and partially funding three.
-Applications were submitted in fall of 2020.
+This year, JLRV is excited to announce that they are fully funding requests from six organizations.

 Apel Family Grant ($5,000):